- People

 7. Copyright and Licensing

 Upon acceptance, authors will be required to sign a copyright agreement.
-FORSEC applies an open access policy, allowing unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Forensics and Security Journal applies an open access policy, allowing unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.